JedwardT/Emulation-Corner-AltStore-Source/README.md

 # Emulation Corner AltStore Source
+## NOTICE: This project is no longer available.
+You can put in the link below to altstore, but it does not work.
+If you are interested in helping me make it work, you can fork this repo.

 A source for AltStore that has a bunch of emulators included.

 To use this source, add this link as a source on AltStore: